Why do I have to give information about my family’s income and assets when I apply for SSI benefits?

 The Reason Why

-Deemed income is the portion of an ineligible spouse’s, an ineligible parent’s or an ineligible step-parent’s, a sponsor’s, or an essential person’s income that is considered or “deemed” to be available to an SSI-eligible spouse, SSI-eligible child, SSI-eligible sponsored non-citizen, or SSI-eligible individual who is receiving a payment increment for an Essential Person.
+Deemed income is the portion of an ineligible spouse’s, an ineligible parent’s or an ineligible step-parent’s, a sponsor’s, or an essential person’s income that is considered or “deemed” to be available to a disabled or aged spouse, disabled child, disabled or aged sponsored non-citizen, or person who is receiving an SSI payment increment for an Essential Person.
 Deemed income is included in calculating whether an individual meets the SSI income requirements.

-Deemed resources is the portion of an ineligible spouse’s, an ineligible parent’s, an ineligible step-parent’s, a sponsor’s, or an essential person’s assets that are deemed available to the SSI-eligible individual.
-Deemed resources are included in calculating whether an individual’s resources are below the SSI resource limit.
+Similarly, deemed resources are the portion of an ineligible spouse’s, ineligible parent’s, ineligible sponsor’s, or essential person’s countable assets (resources) that are considered available for the support of the disabled or aged SSI applicant.

 How Deemed Income Is Calculated

 To learn how SSA determines the amount of income and resources that will be deemed to you from your spouse, visit our article What are Deemed Income and Resources and How Do They Affect SSI Payment Amount and Qualifying for SSI Disability?
-To see how SSA calculates income and resources deemed from a parent to an SSI-eligible child, visit our article What Are Deemed Income and Resources and How Do They Affect an SSI Application for Children?
-Find out about deeming to sponsored noncitizens in our article How Can a Noncitizen Go About Qualifying for SSI Disability?
+To see how SSA calculates income and resources deemed from a parent or stepparent to a disabled child, visit our article What Are Deemed Income and Resources and How Do They Affect an SSI Application for Children?
+Find out about deeming to sponsored non-citizens in our article How Can a Non-citizen Go About Qualifying for SSI Disability?
 Deeming from an Essential Person is discussed in What Do I Need to Know About Qualifying for SSI Disability with an Essential Person?